DegreeCalc

 Borrowers who expect rapid salary growth often find that their IDR payment rises to match the Standard payment within a few years anyway.
 In that case, refinancing to a lower private interest rate may cost less overall.
 But refinancing means losing all federal protections permanently — model both paths carefully.

-IDR Forgiveness: The Tax Bomb You Need to Plan For
+IDR Forgiveness: Verify the Tax Treatment Before You Plan

-The practical implication: if you are on a 20-year IDR track, start building a dedicated savings account now to cover the eventual tax bill.
-A financial advisor can help you model the projected forgiveness amount and appropriate annual savings target.
+The practical implication: if you are on a long IDR track, model both cases — taxable and tax-free — and update the assumption annually.
+A financial advisor or tax professional can help you model the projected forgiveness amount and appropriate savings target if a tax bill applies.

 For more context on how your loan choice affects total college cost, see our guide to federal vs. private student loans.